westpark/wallball/docs/steps/step01.rst

 What's happening?
 ~~~~~~~~~~~~~~~~~

+* In our program `WIDTH` is the width of the window the game is running in
+  and `HEIGHT` is its height.
+Although you can normally give variables like
+  this whatever name you liked (such as `W` and `H` or `x_extent` and `y_extent`),
+  when you're using PyGame Zero, the names WIDTH and HEIGHT have a special
+  meaning and must be spelt exactly that way.

 * When the edge of the ball reaches the left or right-hand edge of the screen, we
   change its horizontal direction only so it appears to bounce back off the wall.